The Advantage by Patrick Lencioni

 In preparation for the event, a friend recommended that I read The Advantage by Patrick Lencioni.
 I was aware of the author, but had yet to take a deep dive.

-It was one of the best recommendations I’ve received.
+This book was one of the best recommendations I’ve received.
 So much of what I had learned and believed about helping leaders and their teams succeed was on the pages, along with many other helpful ideas.

 The Advantage provides a framework and practical steps for moving an organization toward “healthy” and then keeping it there.
 Lencioni’s model is simple: